RULANG PRIMARY SCHOOL 1930 – 2020

 In 1982, an air-conditioned language laboratory was added to the school facilities.
-The pupil population was 831, one of the highest among the Chinese- Aided schools in Jurong.
+The pupil population was 831, one of the highest amongst the Chinese- Aided schools in Jurong.

 The name "Joo Long" was pinyinized to "Rulang" in 1984 when the school was converted into a Government school.

-In 1998, with Mdm Lee Lai Yong as the Principal, Rulang entered the year with its roots firmly placed having its school's archive tracing its history for Rulangnites.
-Our Alumni was formed as the thread of continuation.
-The old intertwined with the new and our multi-media library also surfaced.
+In 1998, with Mdm Lee Lai Yong as the Principal, the old intertwined with the new and the multi-media library was revamped.
 Computers could be found in every classroom and our physical facilities enhancement continued.

-In 2005, the baton was passed on to Mrs Cheryl Lim to lead Rulang in the next lap of challenge.
-With the firm belief that a school should be a fun and happy place for exploration and discovery of oneself through a learning process, new learning opportunities for our pupils are constantly created.
+In 2005, the baton was passed on to Ms Cheryl Foo to lead Rulang in the next lap of challenge.
+With the firm belief that a school should be a fun and happy place for exploration and discovery of oneself through a learning process, new learning opportunities for our pupils were constantly created.

 In 2010, the school was the proud recipient of the Public Service Milestone Award and the Outstanding Partners Award.
 The school received the Gold Award for BCA Green Mark (for schools) in 2011 and the Outstanding Development Award for National Education in 2012.